 - Stunts the growth of plants.

 It results in deformed leaves, premature sterility, and the absence of seed formation.

-How to control problematic pests and diseases of coriander:
+How to control pests and prevent coriander leaves from diseases:

 Dosage : 2 - 5 ml/litre.

 Application: Prune the heavily infected/infested parts and spray neem oil once a week in the morning/evening times after watering the plants.